Nai-Villalobosv/Nai-Villalobosv/README.md

 - 💞️ I’m looking to collaborate on ...Nadie
 - 📫 How to reach me ...
 Naibyvillalobos567@gmail.com
 - 😄 Pronouns: ...
 No tengo.
 - ⚡ Fun fact: ...
-Estoy aprendiendo atocar guitarra.
+Estoy aprendiendo a tocar guitarra.

 <!---
 Nai-Villalobosv/Nai-Villalobosv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.